QuaziBhoi/VASP-Scripting/README.md

 ### Downloading

 * Create your working directory.
 Keep only POSCAR inside working directory
-* Downlood all the scripts into your working directory under new folder "scripts"
+* Download all the scripts into your working directory under new folder "scripts"

 ### Executing program